-СО Course Objectives CO-1 Understand the theoretical understanding of optics and photonic crystals.
-CO-2 Implement the various optical techniques and its application.
+СО The learners will be able to CO-1 Understand the theoretical understanding of optics and photonic crystals.
+CO-2 Implement the various optical techniques and its applications.
 CO-3 Illustrate the working principle of various lasers and its types.
 CO-4 Appraise the generation of high power pulses by the control of the laser output.
 CO-5 Formulate the physical parameters using laser beam as a source and to study the laser applications in various fields.